AEA Graduate Education Diversity Internship Program (GEDI) Frequently Asked Questions (FAQ)

 If you are studying at an institution in the United States and reside in the United States, you may apply for the GEDI program as long as you are eligible to work for pay in the United States outside of an academic institution at the time of application.
 You will be asked to provide proof of work eligibility at the time of application.
 You may not apply pending approval of a work visa or if your eligibility is contingent upon acceptance into this program.

-No. The GEDI program has a number of pre-identified placement sites plus two open placements for which the GEDI staff will work with students to identify an appropriate site.
+No. The GEDI program has a number of pre-identified placement sites.

 10. How may I learn more and apply?

-Applications will open in early April.
+Complete the GEDI application here and return all requested materials via email as described in the application on or before Friday, April 17, 2020.
 Please note that it may take a few weeks to compile the requested information and thus we recommend that you begin as soon as possible before the deadline.

 If you have further questions, please do not hesitate to contact firstname.lastname@example.org for questions about the program.